 Ok Hostel Madrid is a fun and social hostel located at the heart of Lavapies, and located in one of the best areas to stay in Madrid.

-A short walk from Plaza Mayor and Puerta del Sol, this hostel is our top pick for where to stay in Madrid.
+A short walk from Plaza Mayor and Puerta del Sol, this is our favorite hostel in Madrid.
 It has an outdoor terrace, a book exchange, a small kitchen and common room.

 Best Hotel in Madrid: Europa Hotel Madrid

-Charming, modern and centrally located are just a few of the reasons Europa Hotel is one of our top recommendations for where to stay in Madrid.
+Charming, modern and centrally located are just a few of the reasons Europa Hotel is one of our top recommendations for when you visit Madrid.

 A short walk from the city centre, this hotel is close to shops, restaurants and bars.
 It has an outdoor terrace, a stylish bar and comfortable and spacious rooms.